Collaborators in the ADRF

 Joining this effort will allow your agency to help lead the federal data strategy, its practical implementation and value at both the state and national levels.
 You will host your data through the ADRF which guarantees secure access to administrative records and related data.
 You will analyze your data on the ADRF to generate the evidence required to develop policies, put in place procedures, share derived data, and take other actions to enable secure data sharing.
 You can use the reporting tool to support credible outreach to your various constituencies.

 Data transfer is handled through Secure File Transfer Protocol (SFTP).
-Our Data Transfer Team will generate login credentials specific to your agency.
-After receiving the welcome email you will be required to change the password.
+Our Data Transfer Team will generate login credentials specific to your agency, which will generate a welcome email, and then you will be required to change the password.
 If you prefer to use a graphical interface to initiate and monitor file transfer you may download tools like WinSCP or Cyberduck, both free and publicly available.
 Otherwise you can initiate the transfer through any SFTP command line tool installed with your operating system.
 Once your transfer is complete, please inform our Data Transfer Team.

-You can find a form that contains the metadata schema on the ADRF here.
-Please return the completed form when you transfer data to the ADRF.
-On the worksheet titled Dataset Core Description, please fill in all relevant, mandatory metadata fields in the column: Value.
-On the second worksheet titled Data Fields, describe the fields in your data.
+When transferring data to the ADRF, please fill out and return the completed Data Transfer Form (please note there are two worksheets).
+On the Dataset Core Description worksheet, please fill in all relevant, mandatory metadata fields in the column: Value.
+On the Data Fields worksheet, describe the fields in your data.
 Information from the metadata form will be made available in the Data Explorer on the ADRF.

 By default, you and all Coleridge staff outlined in the agreement will have access to the data.
 If your data is used for teaching purposes, class participants will have access to the data for the time period of the class once they’ve signed the respective agreements.
 If you allow researchers to access your data you will have full control over who can access your data.
 Your dataset will be assigned a data steward within your organization who will be the point of contact for all access requests.
 Access to data will only be granted after approval from the data steward.